GreenteaOS/Greentea/README.md

 This project is done by a broad variety of people.
 To discuss legal issues contact [developers directly](https://t.me/greenteaos).

 :black_flag: We do **not** support piracy, modification of unlicensed copies, and modifications that violate license agreements.

+## License of the binary materials (icons, wallpapers, etc)

+Original content is under CC0 license

+When contributing your own content, you're implicitly agrreing to share it under CC0 too